 When is a DUI a Felony in Nevada?

 - Multiple DUIs – In Nevada, drivers can be prosecuted with felony DUI if they have 2 prior DUI convictions within the past 7 years.
-This means if you are arrested for a third DUI and have 2 convictions in the last 7 years, you can be charged with a felony.
-Penalties for a third DUI can result in a 3-year license suspension, fines up to $5,000, and 1 to 6 years in prison.
+This means if you are arrested for a 3rd DUI and have 2 convictions in the last 7 years, you can be charged with a felony.
+Penalties for a third DUI can include a 3-year license suspension, fines up to $5,000, and 1 to 6 years in prison.

-Felony charges demand swift and seasoned defense, and our legal team is standing by 24/7 to speak with clients as soon as possible after an arrest.
+If you or a loved one stand accused, it is vital that you understand felony charges demand swift and seasoned defense.
+At Joey Gilbert Law, our legal team is standing by 24/7 to speak with clients as soon as possible after an arrest.
 With ample time, a Reno DUI lawyer from our firm can work to investigate all circumstances of an arrest and charge to pursue the most positive outcome possible, including dismissed or reduced charges and minimized penalties.

 Joey Gilbert Law has extensive experience defending clients charged with all types of DUI offenses, including serious felonies.
 Put a proven criminal defense team in your corner by calling (775) 574-4774 for a FREE consultation.